-The audit and risk committee is currently comprised of R Peter Campbell (Chairman), and Michael A Quinn, both independent, non-executive directors.
+During the financial year the audit and risk committee was comprised of R Peter Campbell (Chairman), and Michael A Quinn, both independent, non-executive directors.

-Details of these directors' qualifications and attendance at audit committee meetings are set out in the directors' report on pages 9 to 11.
+Details of directors' gualifications and attendance at audit committee meetings are set out in the directors' report on pages 8 - 11.

-The audit and risk committee has appropriate financial expertise and all members are financially literate and have an appropriate understanding of the industry in which the Group operates.
-The committee's composition does not comply with the Principles in that it does not include at least three members.
-The board considers that the audit and risk committee as represented by the two non-executive directors noted above is suitably structured and qualified to fully discharge its responsibilities at this stage of the Company's development.
+During the financial year just ended, the committee's composition did not comply with the Principles in that it did not include at least three members.
+During that time, the board considered that the audit and risk committee as represented by Messrs Campbell and Quinn was suitably structured and qualified to fully discharge its responsibilities at the relevant stage of the Company's development.
+Following the appointment of Richard Treagus and Bruce Hancox to the board on 9 July 2014, these independent, non-executive directors formed the Committee.